laravel/cashier-stripe/UPGRADE.md

 PR: https://github.com/laravel/cashier-stripe/pull/1155

 A previous discrepancy between swapping subscriptions and increasing subscription quantities has been fixed.
 Previously, only the swapping of subscriptions would throw an `IncompletePayment` exception when a payment method failure occurred.
-This has been fixed so any use of the quantity methods on a subscription or subscription item will also throw this exception.
+This has been fixed so any use of the quantity methods on a subscription or subscription item will also throw this exception when a payment failure occurs.

 PR: https://github.com/laravel/cashier-stripe/pull/1157